brannerchinese/stockscrape/README.md

  * Phase 1: ( **Finished**) Basic scraper and LaTeX output of API-data and scraped headlines.
  * Phase 2: Now underway: Use SQL to store and manipulate data.
  * Phase 3: Use a web framework to create a GUI for easy management of the application.

+### Urgent next change

+ * Separate download of data from storage to database.
+Database was originally not committed in repository, but is being committed as part of an interim experiment.
+Instead, downloaded data should be saved to a text file; the database should be recoverable from these text files.

 ---